stashed/docs/docs/guides/latest/volumes/overview.md

 2. Stash operator watches for `RestoreSession` object.

-3. Once it found a `RestoreSession` object, it resolves the respective `Task` and `Function` and prepares a Job definition to restore.
+3. Once it finds a `RestoreSession` object, it resolves the respective `Task` and `Function` and prepares a restore Job definition.

 4. Then, it mounts the targeted volume into the Job and creates it.